For technology businesses, traditional advertising outlets now sound boring, intrusive and expensive.

-I’ve already emphasized finding your best high-quality traffic sources by measuring your conversions.
+I’ve already emphasized finding your best high-quality traffic sources by measuring your conversion rates.

 Another metric you should measure is the number of retained customers in a 90-day period (or your product’s lifecycle).
 That will give you an early look at the traffic source that is leading to the highest lifetime customer value.

-Sometimes going against the grain (based on your data) might work better in acquiring customers.
+Sometimes going against the grain (based on your data) might work better in acquiring potential customers.
 A great example of breaking conventions is Buffer.
-They have pivoted their blog 4 times.
+They have pivoted their blog posts 4 times.

 Recently, against popular wisdom, they stopped building their email list, because they hadn’t got a lead nurture program in place and couldn’t think of a way to use the emails.

-If you want to get started with data analytics, check out my detailed post listing 75 content marketing tools.
+If you want to get started with data analytics, check out my detailed blog post listing 75 blog post content marketing tools.

 5. Creative strategy of integrating growth loops into your product